haleykgrant/Shendure_Data/README.md

 __Directory: shendure__

  This is a shell script to run bowtie to align samples from the files downloaded in srr_download.sh.
 It uses hg19 as a reference with maximum insert size limit set at 800bp.
-The script produces SAM files (file extention `.sam`), which we will use to extract information about the samples.
+The script produces SAM files (file extension `.sam`), which we will use to extract information about the samples.

 The bowtie software can be installed using one of the following commands: